saifeemustafaq/mentorship/cohort_1/khandelwalmihir17@outlook.com/mihir_khandelwal_my_experience_and_learnings_in_the_Cloudyman_mentorship_program.md

 ## Date: June 7, 2020
 - Phyton basis learning started at [w3schools](https://www.w3schools.com).
 - It teaches us from the basics of every language it supports.
 Free and easy to use and access everywhere.
+## Date: June 8, 2020
 ### About w3 schools.
 - W3Schools is a web developers site, with tutorials and references on web development languages such as HTML, CSS, JavaScript, PHP, SQL, Python, jQuery, Java, C++, C#, React, Node. js, XML, W3. ...
 W3Schools was originally created in 1998 by Refsnes Data, a Norwegian software development and consulting company.
+## Date: June 9, 2020
+- Started an online course on TCS-ION of Communication Skills, a free course.
+- Learning Python on w3schools and applying it on Jupyter notebook.